nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/index.md

 #  Getting Started

-Welcome to the Nutanix Consolidated Storage Bootcamp for CX offsite 2023.
+Welcome to the Nutanix Unified Storage Bootcamp for CX offsite 2023.

-This workbook introduces Nutanix Files, Data Lens, Objects, Volumes and many common management tasks.
-Each section has a lesson to give you hands-on practice.
+This lab introduces Nutanix Files, Data Lens, Objects, Volumes and many common management tasks.
+Each section is a lesson with hands-on practice.
 The instructor is onsite to answers any additional questions that you may have.

-Traditionally, SAN, NAS and object storage have created silos within IT, introducing un-necessary complexity and suffering from the same issues of scale and lack of continuous innovation seen in SAN storage.
-Nutanix believes there is no room for silos in the Enterprise Cloud.
-By approaching file storage as an app, running in software on top of a proven HCI core, Nutanix Files delivers high performance, scalability, and rapid innovation through One Click management.
+Traditionally, SAN, NAS and object storage have created silos within the Datacentre.
+This introduces un-necessary complexity and the ability to scale and the lack of continuous innovation seen in SAN storage.
+Nutanix believes in eliminating silos in the Enterprise Cloud by approaching file storage as an app, i.e running as software define storage on top of a proven HCI core, Nutanix Files delivers high performance, scalability, and rapid innovation through One Click management.

 Please ensure you read the whole lab before starting